odud-by/uae-fdi-resilience-analysis/README.md

 - UAE real GDP growth remains close to 5%, reflecting projections from the IMF World Economic Outlook.
 - Trade openness remains broadly stable, with no major structural shift

-Under this scenario, FDI inflows remain resilient, supported by existing investment momentum and a stable macroeconomic backdrop.

 #### Downside Case: Prolonged External Tightness

 The downside scenario reflects a more challenging global environment, where tighter financial conditions persist.
 Softer energy prices reduce regional liquidity, and investors become more selective in committing capital.